camronh/Lottery-Tutorial/README.md

 We'll paste the public address (**Not Mnemonic!**) from our wallet generation step into either or both faucets:

 ![Alchemy faucet](https://user-images.githubusercontent.com/81271473/186013366-b536d15b-12ef-491c-a22f-9a797d604928.png)

-If using a MetaMask wallet, you may [connect to the Goerli testnet](https://blog.cryptostars.is/goerli-g%C3%B6rli-testnet-network-to-metamask-and-receiving-test-ethereum-in-less-than-2-min-de13e6fe5677) to view your ETH.

 We can test our accounts in Hardhat by using tasks.
 Inside of the `hardhat.config.js` file, underneath our imports and above our exports, add the following: